Last updated on 19th January 2023

 Before we dive into the tips and tools, it’s important to understand how to take the best meeting notes.

-To take the best meeting notes you need to ensure you cover at least these 5 points:
+To take the best meeting minutes you need to ensure you cover at least these 5 points:

 Make a list of everyone in attendance in case you need to pass on any information after the meeting.